 We are incredibly lucky to live somewhere where water is available to us whenever we want it.
-But have you ever thought about the difference of water that comes out of your tap?
-No two glasses of water are exactly the same, but the main difference between what comes out of one tap to another will be the hardness of the water.
-This difference can be seen most prominently in the effect it has on household appliances, not least the dishwasher.
+But have you ever thought about the difference in water that comes out of your tap?
+No two glasses of water are exactly the same, the main difference between what comes out of one tap to another is the hardness of the water.
+This difference is noticeable on household appliances, especially the dishwasher.

-To give you a greater understanding of this, we’ve put together this information to explain exactly what is meant by hard water and soft water, what it means for your dishwashing, and what you can do to prevent the negative effects.
+To give you a better understanding of what it means for your appliances, read below to learn more about the distinction between hard water and soft water, what it means for your dishwashing, and what you can do to prevent the negative effects.

 The Hard Facts

 All water as it falls as rain is naturally soft, which means that the only ion (an electrically charged atom) is sodium.
 As this water makes its way through the ground and into the waterways that eventually lead to our taps, it becomes ‘hard’.
 This is through it picking up lots of dissolved minerals such as chalk, lime, magnesium and calcium.
 These minerals are in many ways preferable, because many of these minerals are essential to our health, making hard water better to drink – and it can also taste better!

 When hard water passes through a dishwasher, the minerals in the water build up on the heating elements, most notably as limescale.
 This not only makes it a lot harder for the dishwasher to clean the dishes, but it can actually make them look worse as the minerals are dissolved and re-deposited on dishes and glassware, causing unsightly cloudy spots or filming.

 Finish® has developed a number of products to ensure that even if you are supplied with particularly hard water, you can still guarantee that your dishes, glassware and cutlery come out clean and shiny.